Last Updated on June 20, 2023 by Lori

 Food is directly linked to three areas of brain function that impact happiness: your capacity to focus, plan, and remember; emotional balance; and energy regulation.

 Healthy foods have the ability to improve your brain health, boost your mood, and increase your focus.
-Increased fruit and vegetable consumption, in particular, has shown to improve happiness and overall life satisfaction.
+Increased fruit and vegetable consumption, in particular, has been shown to improve happiness and overall life satisfaction.

 Skip the sugar, eat a balanced diet – and improve your mood!